Mansaf in Jordan

 When: Saturdays, approx. 9am-4pm at Noordermarkt; Mon, Tues, Thurs at Albert Cuypmarkt (approx. 9am-6pm)

 Order: An order of poffertjes—you can get 10 (€2), 20 (€4), or 30 (€5)—comes to you uber-fresh here, with a heavy shake of powdered sugar (watch out for black clothes!) and a generous knob of butter, which starts to melt upon contact with the hot treats.
 (Nutella and other toppings are also available for a fee, but we think: If it ain’t broke, don’t fix it.)
-Moist and chewy inside, crispy outside, they’re downright addictive.
+Moist and chewy inside, crispy outside, they’re hard to stop eating once you start.

 Alternatively: Poffertjes are most common during the cooler months, so if you can’t find an outdoor vendor, you’ll have to resort to what’s second-best: a restaurant.
 You’ll find these at most pannenkoeken restaurants, including Pancakes!
 Amsterdam (Berenstraat 38, map)—but it’s the difference between good and great when compared with the fresh street version.